 After the birth of Megan and Morag demonstrated that we could produce viable offspring from embryo-derived cultures, we filed for patents and started experiments to see whether offspring could be produced from more completely differentiated cultured cells.
-Working in collaboration with for Medicine by Ian Wilmut cultured cells.
-That basic technique has allowed the creation of cloned sheep carrying human genes.
-Such animals produce milk that can be collected and processed (left) to yield therapeutic human proteins.
+Working in collaboration with for Medicine by Ian Wilmut mammary cells grow vigorously at this stage of pregnancy, indicating that they might do well in culture.
+Moreover, they have stable chromosomes, suggesting that they retain all their genetic information.
+The successful cloning of Dolly from the mammary-derived culture and of other lambs from the cultured fibroblasts showed that the Roslin protocol was robust and repeatable.